 As in other parts of the world, scribes were considered honored professionals whose modern day equivalent would be judges or lawyers.
 They were generally the most educated men in the nation and as such became influential.
 In fact, since writing was practiced only by those with a certain level of intelligence, scribes were often considered wise men (1Chronicles 27:32).
 They were eligible to be elected to the Sanhedrin (the supreme and highest council of the Jews).

-The following meticulous procedures and methods were used for making copies of God's law (Torah).
-Those who performed the copying were permitted to use ONLY animal skins that were clean for writing.
+Scribes followed meticulous procedures and methods for making copies of God's law (Torah).
+For example, those who performed the copying were permitted to use ONLY animal skins that were clean for writing.
 Additionally, the ink they used had to be prepared using a very special formula.
 The color of the ink had to be black.
 Before each time they wrote the name of God they were to completely wash both their writing instruments and themselves.
 Each word had to be read aloud before it was written down.

 Additionally, every column written by one of the scribes had to have a minimum of 48 lines of text.
 They were not allowed to write columns that had 61 lines of text or more.
 Their work was generally reviewed within thirty days.
 If 3 or more pages required any corrections, the entire manuscript had to be rewritten.

 Scribes had to count the number of letters, words, and so on of each manuscript they wrote.
 If just two letters touched each other the document was deemed invalid.
 Once completed and verified, the manuscripts were usually put in a sacred place.